Katorga

+Etymology

+The term "katorga" (Russian: ка́торга) originated from the Ottoman Turkish word "kadırga," which means "galley" (a type of ship).
+This transition reflects the historical practice where, among others, Ukrainian and Russian slaves, were subjected to severe penal labor on galleys or in similar harsh conditions.
+In the Crimean Khanate and the Ottoman Empire, the practice of forcing slaves to work on galleys was common, and the suffering endured by these individuals was often depicted in Ukrainian dumas (songs).

+In the Russian language, "katorga" evolved to denote a form of penal labor or a harsh prison system, transcending its initial maritime connotation.
+This semantic shift underscores the extreme nature of the punishment associated with "katorga," which became synonymous with "prison" in Russian parlance, reflecting the severe conditions faced by those condemned to such labor.

 History

 Katorga, a category of punishment within the judicial system of the Russian Empire, had many of the features associated with labor-camp imprisonment: confinement, simplified facilities (as opposed to prisons), and forced labor, usually involving hard, unskilled or semi-skilled work.

-Katorga camps were established in the 17th century by Alexis of Russia in newly conquered, underpopulated areas of Siberia and the Russian Far East - regions that had few towns or food sources.
+Katorga camps were established in the 17th century by Tsar Alexis of Russia in newly conquered, underpopulated areas of Siberia and the Russian Far East—regions that had few towns or food sources.
 Despite the isolated conditions, a few prisoners successfully escaped to populated areas.
 From these times, Siberia gained its fearful connotation of punishment, which was further enhanced by the Soviet gulag system.

 After the change in Russian penal law in 1847, exile and katorga became common punishments for participants in national uprisings within the Russian Empire.
 This led to increasing numbers of Poles sent to Siberia for katorga.
 These people have become known in Poland as Sybiraks ("Siberians").
 Some of them remained there, forming a Polish minority in Siberia.